Mienjung97/Number_guesser_PP2/README.md

 - Icons came from [Font Awesome](https://fontawesome.com/).
 - Colors were created with [rgbacolorpicker](https://rgbacolorpicker.com/).
 - For creating the wireframes, I used [Balsamiq](https://balsamiq.com/wireframes/).
-- For rezizing the images, the tool [Reduceimages](https://www.reduceimages.com/) was used.
+- For rezizing the images, the tool [Images Resizer](https://imageresizer.com/) was used.
 - The responsive image was created with [Amiresponsive](https://ui.dev/amiresponsive).

 [Back to top](<#contents>)